canyacoin/canya-lib-common-cards/README.md

   <script src="https://canya.io/assets/cancards.js"></script>
   <link rel="stylesheet" href="https://canya.io/assets/cancards.css">
 ```
-To avoid any clashes, please put it at the very end of your <head> section.
+To avoid any clashes, please put it at the very end of your head section.

+Or you can download the .JS and .CSS files and put it inside your project's folder - however this is heavily discouraged.

 To call the function, put this code inside the part of your .html file:
 ```